 The image shows the lifemap building blocks

-A lifemap scenario and workshop for a self-chosen group of four.
-Each group member works with the lifemap building blocks shown in the image: the compass poster or life’s path poster, life’s work, organising and pattern stickers.
+The lifemap package for this scenario contains the building blocks shown in the image above: the compass poster or life’s path poster, life’s work, organising and pattern stickers.
 The sticker sheet with the symbols is not depicted, but it is included in the lifemap package.